 Episode 10:

-DAV, American Legion, Marine Corps League, and other fraternal organizations
+DAV, American Legion, Marine Corps League, and fraternal organizations

 are there for Veterans.
-This breakdown of the organizations talks to members about
+This of the organizations talks to members about

 the benefits of these program's camaraderie.
 The Common Veterans represent